Expanding access to quality-based care

 Expanding care settings for kidney patients: Only 12.5% of dialysis patients in the United States dialyze at home, despite its clinical, logistical, economic, and quality of life benefits.
 Our vision for transforming kidney care focuses on identifying patients at high risk of advancing to ESRD and offering them proven interventions; providing a “home-first” approach to dialysis care, as clinically appropriate; and expanding access to innovative and new patient-centric treatment options for ESRD.

 Improving access to telemedicine: We support efforts that would make telemedicine an integrated component of the health care delivery system.
-In that spirit, we support efforts to break down barriers that inhibit Americans’ ability to conveniently use telehealth, where and when clinically appropriate.
+In that spirit, we support efforts to break down barriers - including financial, technical and coverage barriers - that inhibit Americans’ ability to conveniently use telehealth, where and when clinically appropriate.

 Explicit protection for health plan sponsors and pharmacies would make it easier to offer medication adherence and patient outcome-based arrangements, which assist health care providers in choosing the most cost-effective medications for their patients and to coordinate and improve access to care, which ultimately results in better health outcomes for patients.